Vänersborg: Sports

 The bandy club IFK Vänersborg plays in the highest division Elitserien and Blåsuts BK is usually playing in the second-tier Allsvenskan.
 Arena Vänersborg is an indoor arenas for bandy.
 Arena Vänersborg caused a great commotion, due to it exceeding its budget, landing the final cost of the arena at 300 000 000 SEK and counting.

 Vänersborg hosted the 2013 Bandy World Championship for men's teams.
 For the second time Group A was a separate event.
 When the world championship will be held in town again, in 2019, it will be for both divisions.

 Districts

 Vänersborg is made out of several small and large districts: Onsjö, Mariedal, Blåsut, Vargön, Lilleskog, Korseberg, Torpa, Nordstan, Restad and Öxnered.

 Politics

 On 22 November 2010, Vänersborg's Mayor, Lars-Göran Ljunggren (Social Democrat), resigned following two scandals of Arena Vänersborg, whose costs greatly exceeded the original budget, and the Toppfrys deal, which was investigated by the European Union Economic Commission.
 Ljunggren had spent 30 years on Vänersborg City Council, and three and a half years as mayor.
 He was succeeded in 2011 by the Conservative politician Gunnar Lidell.
 Mayor since the election 2014 is Marie Dahlin, Social Democrat.

 Nature

-Anyone visiting Vänersborg should also pay a visit to Ecopark Halle and Hunneberg which is one of Vänersborg's most popular tourist destinations.
+Ecopark Halle and Hunneberg is a recreational area in the vicinity of Vänersborg.
+It is a tourist destination in the area.